maillouxc/uv-26-countermeasures-avr-clone/README.md

 contained.

 A red, 3-digit 7-segment display displays the current flare dispensing program.
-The two yellow LEDs on the board will be used to model the dispensing of flares, flashing for 1/10 second to represent a flare being fired, and the LCD screen on the screen will replace the
+The two yellow LEDs on the board will be used to model the dispensing of flares, flashing for 1/10 second to represent a flare being fired, and the LCD screen on the board will replace the
 7-segment display.

 In the real word, a three-position switch is used to select which winglet will dispense flares – Left, Right or Both.
 This is modeled by